Using the SwiftUI 4 ImageRenderer

 }

-The first initializer lets us provide the image renderer with a custom scale, while the second initializer lets us omit the scale altogether and use the screen resolution on iOS, macOS and tvOS.
+The first lets us provide the image renderer with a custom scale, while the second lets us omit the scale altogether and use the screen resolution on iOS, macOS and tvOS.

 Since these two initializers allow us to specify a scale without modifying the renderer, we no longer have to perform the rendering operation within a main actor annotated extension.

-This means that we can put all the rendering code back into the function that is triggered by the button:
+This means that we can put all the rendering code back into the snapshot button action:

 extension ContentView {